denten-books/plain-text/proposal.md

 and analog media?
 What contains more information a novel or a block of wood?
 What separates meaning, form, and formatting?
 How do pixels form into texts?
 Where does data end and meta-data begin?
 To what extent media determine the message?
-The formulation of these broadly theoretical concerns about the nature of human-computer interaction opens the way to the discussion about the social impact of textual technologies, as they relate to mechanisms of digital agency, deliberation, consensus-making, and dissent.
-Detailed case studies from the history of modern computing and information science points to a confluence between the development of computational and literary thought.
+The formulation of these broadly theoretical concerns about the poetics of human-computer interaction opens the way to a discussion about the social impact of textual technology, as it relates to applied dynamics of online agency, deliberation, consensus-making, and dissent.

 A secondary aim of this volume is to convince computer "users" to view their computational environments as a literary system of sorts.
 I mean a "literary system" in opposition to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
-And should I succeed, I will ask mere "users" of ubiquitous gadgets and devices to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and platform as they do to close reading of prose and poetry.
+In clarifying usage, I will ask mere "users" to become close readers, thinkers, and makers of technology, able to apply the same critical acuity to reading code and platform as they do to close reading of prose and poetry.
+Ultimately, the book makes a case for the recovery of textual roots latent in the mechanisms of modern computing.

+## Field Significance

+The book aims to redress a weakness in the field of Digital Humanities, particularly as it relates to literary studies.
+Much scholarship in this space is often criticized for being ahistorical or atheoretical, abandoning the deep traditions of literary theory and criticism, even where such traditions would help bolster the case for emerging scholarship.
+The nominally related field of New Media Studies has the opposite problem.
+It is theoretically sophisticated, but often produces research that is far removed from the actual practice of using new media (the archetypal example given by Katherine Hayles is one of a contemporary photography critic not familiar with the use of the "layers" tool in Photoshop).
+I situate *Plain Text* at the intersection of theory and
+practice: somewhere between "technological foundations for new media studies," and "philosophical bases for computing in the humanities."

-In situating computing as critical, textual, literary *practice*, I hope to make an theoretical intervention in the cluster of fields sometimes designated as "media studies," a cluster can include subfields like "science and technology Studies," "new media studies," "platform studies," "critical code studies," "media archeology," and my own preferred construction "computational culture studies."
-Where the thematic is clear, these are usually terms of self-description, and are not worth dwelling upon for too long.
-It is important for me only to insist on the reciprocal motion between the constituent elements of "computation" and "culture."
-On the one hand, the term of art can be understood as the critically reflective study of "computational culture," which would bring in a set of more specialize concerns to the field of media studies.
+In situating computing as critical, textual, and literary *practice*, I hope to make a theoretical intervention in the cluster of fields sometimes designated as "media studies," a cluster that can include subfields like "science and technology Studies," "new media studies," "platform studies," "critical code studies," "media archeology," and my own preferred descriptor: "computational culture studies."
+I understand computational culture studies in two ways: first as the study "computational culture," and second as computational approaches to the study of culture and society.
-On the other hand, I believe also in the importance of studying culture more broadly using computational approaches.
-This book does a bit less of that than my other work elsewhere, but I do mean it to serve as a foundation for someone interested in expanding their methodological toolkit into computational methods.

 As was the case with the "linguistic turn" in the decades prior, almost all fields of human knowledge are now experiencing a turn towards computation.
 Witness the emerging fields of computational biology, computational chemistry, computational linguistics, computational geometry, computational archeology, computational architecture design, computational philosophy, computational social science, and the list goes on.

-What all of these areas of study have in common is a shared methodological toolkit, often instantly recognizable by practitioners in quite diverse disciplines.
-In my own home discipline of literary studies, the turn towards computation is usually filed under "digital humanities" (DH).
-Although I consciously avoid the term of the art here, I am friendly to some of its aims and proposed interventions.
-But I also agree, to the extent that will become clear in the concluding chapters of this book, with the critique advanced by scholars like Brian Lennon, David Golumbia, Tara McPherson, and Johanna Drucker, who accuse DH of historical myopia, theoretical shallowness, and eurocentrism (along a long list of other sins).
-In this light, the present book can be seen as a work that attempts to straddle the worlds of media theory and digital humanities, philosophy of technology and human-computer interaction, representing the best of what these traditions have to offer the academy at large.
+Although I do not mean to engage in the debate on disciplinary formation, it is important for me to insist on the reciprocal motion between the constituent elements of "computation" and "culture."
+Too often rhetoric around the digital humanities resembles a one-way street, in which computational methods promise to reform the humanities unilaterally.
+Books by scholars like David Golumbia (*The Cultural Logic of Computation*, 2009 Harvard UP), Matthew Fuller (*Evil Media, 2012 MIT) and Johanna Drucker (*What Is?, 2013 Cuneiform Press) signify a

+inflationary mode as being historically myopic, shallow theoretically, and

+theoretical shallowness, and eurocentrism In this light, the present book can be seen as a work that attempts to straddle the worlds of media theory

 ## Audience